charmbracelet/bubbletea/README.md

 }
 ```

-Next we define the `Init` method. `Init` can return a `Cmd` that could perform
+Next, we define the `Init` method. `Init` can return a `Cmd` that could perform
-some initial I/O. For now, we don't need to do any I/O, so for the command
+some initial I/O. For now, we don't need to do any I/O, so for the command,
 we'll just return `nil`, which translates to "no command."

 ```go